 Encounter Submissions: Encounters must be submitted in the format prescribed by AHCCCS.

-Encounter data must be provided to AHCCCS as outlined in the HIPAA Transaction Companion Guides & Trading Partner Agreements and the AHCCCS Encounter Manual
+Encounter data must be provided to AHCCCS as outlined in the HIPAA Transaction Companion Guides & Trading Partner Agreements and the AHCCCS Encounter Manual, including, but not limited to, inclusion of data to identify the physician who delivers services to patients per Section 1903(m)(2)(A)(xi)) of the Social Security Act.

 Professional, Institutional and Dental Encounters not involving services eligible for Federal Drug Rebate processing should be received by AHCCCS no later than 240 days after the end of the month in which the service was rendered, or the effective date of the enrollment with the Contractor, whichever date is later.
-Pharmacy related encounter data and other encounters involving services for Federal Drug Rebate processing must be provided to AHCCCS no later than 30 days after the end of the quarter in which the pharmaceutical item was dispensed.
-A Contractor shall prepare, review, verify, certify, and submit, encounters for consideration to AHCCCS.
-Upon submission, the Contractor must provide attestation that the services listed were actually rendered.